epicsuite/epic-edge/webapp/README.md

 ## Note

-- Have to restart the client when make changes in client/.env.
+- Have to restart the client when any changes made in client/.env.
-- Have to restart the server when make changes in server code or server/.env.
+- Have to restart the server when any changes made in server code or server/.env.

 #### Restart api server

-    cd server
+    cd webapp/server
     use Ctrl-C to stop the webapp server npm start

 #### Restart ui client

-    cd client
+    cd webapp/client
     use Ctrl-C to stop the webapp client npm start